Visyond/website-hugo/site/content/_index.md

   - cardBackground: /img/13294212361934.jpg
     cardDescr: >-
-      Use your familiar spreadsheet as the engine to power interactive visual dashboards that you can share with everybody.
+      Use your familiar spreadsheet as the engine to power interactive visual dashboards that you can share with anybody.
     cardIcon: /img/calc.png
     cardLink: landings/calculators
     cardTitle: Interactive Calculators & Dashboards